jonathansharpe/jonathansharpe/README.md

 lot of time screen-scraping the time schedule on our university's website, as we were not provided direct access to the data necessary to make course plans.
-My time was primarily spent working on the backend, ensuring that the requests made from the frontend would return the necessary data.
+My time was primarily spent working on the backend API, ensuring that the requests made from the frontend would return the necessary data.
 It essentially was fully functional, besides the actual course registration part.
 [Here](https://youtu.be/aMFmd9eoO_I) is a video demonstrating the app.

 ## 🖥️ My dotfiles repo

-I have daily-driven Linux for over two years now, and have my dotfiles in a public repo in case anyone is interested in my setup.
+I have daily-driven Linux for many years now, and have my dotfiles in a public repo in case anyone is interested in my setup.
 It's mostly just for me at the moment, to sync my config between my two computers, but at some point I'll likely spruce it up so there's more to see.

-Perhaps the most interesting thing here is my Neovim config, as I've been using that for about the same time I've used Linux.
+Perhaps the most notable thing here is my Neovim config, as I've been using that for about the same time I've used Linux.
 It's gotten me some practice with the Lua programming language, which was completely unknown to me before using Neovim.
 I've also of course